One of the first things you will do when signing up for etsy, and one of the most important first choices you will make, is your etsy name

-- Do a search for other seller names in the search box that's at the top of most etsy pages.
+Do a search for other seller names here.
 Try similar combinations to what you like to make sure there's nothing too close.
-For example, there's currently over 250 etsy names with the word "craft" in them.
+For example, there's currently over 7000 etsy names with the word "craft" in them.
 With so many people signing up on etsy each day, you'll never be completely unique.
 But you don't want buyers to confuse you with someone else, either.
 You may also want to see if your name is available as a .com website by looking somewhere like www.whois.com, just in case you ever want to have a website separate from etsy but want to keep the same name.

-- Numbers are fine for your yahoo email account, but don't work for your esty store.
+Numbers are fine for your email account, but don't work for your etsy store.
 At least not at the end of your name.
 Would you buy from Leah47728?
 (I guess only if she had really cool stuff.)